iprignano/tendina/README.md

 $('#menu').tendina()
 ```

-The plugin supports three-level-deep nesting (`ul > li > ul > li > ul > li`).
+The plugin supports three-level-deep menu nesting (`ul li => ul li => ul li`).
 Bring on dem categories!

 Tendina will hide your nested submenus and manage all interactions.
-You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree)!
+You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree).

 I made this plugin just to handle menu interactions in a flexible way.
 As a result, Tendina comes with **no styles at all**.
  This means you don't need to override useless CSS classes, and you have total control on the styling of your menu.
-Additionally, Tendina will add a "selected" class to the currently open menu, so you can customize its looks without adding other Javascript code.
+Additionally, Tendina will add a "selected" class to the currently opened menu, so you can customize its looks without adding other Javascript code.

 Options
 ===